 Instructions

-- Begin by cutting your apricots in half and removing the stone
+1. Cut the apricots in half and remove the stone

-- Heat a dry pan over a medium high heat and toast your hazelnuts.
+3. Heat a 30cm or 12" oven proof frying pan or skillet over a medium high heat and toast your hazelnuts for 4-5 minutes taking care not to burn.

-- When your hazelnuts are toasted remove from the pan and add your black pepper and toast.
+4. When your hazelnuts are toasted remove them from the pan and add replace them with the Tasmanian pepperberries and toast for 2 minutes.

-- Pour in the gin, reduce the heat to low, season with salt and add a lid and cook for 5 minutes.
+9. Pour in the gin over the fennel and reduce the heat to low, season with salt and add a lid and cook for 5 minutes.

-- After 12 minutes remove your pork and allow to rest for 3-4 minutes.
+10. After 12 minutes remove the pork and allow to rest for 3-4 minutes.

-- Carve your pork and then plate sprinkling the Tasmanian pepper over the pork and apricots.
+13. Carve the pork and then plate sprinkling the Tasmanian pepper over the pork and apricots.

 Nutrition Information: